-On my third year of gardening in Ukiah, I have learned a lot.
-There is a narrow time in which you must plant your garden for the year.
-The winter is cold and the summer is hot, so the spring time is when everything has to go in the ground.
+There is a narrow time in which you must plant your garden for the year in Ukiah.
+The winter is cold but does not snow.
+The summer is hot, so the spring time is when everything has to go in the ground.
 If you plant too late the sun and heat will kill everything that sprouts.
 The summer is over 100 degrees daily for about three months.

-Every year I have tried to grow them without success.
 The first year, I put them in pots because the ground was too hard and rocky to grow anything.
-They died, and when one of them was able to have a fruit, the skin slipt in the heat and ants came and covered them.
-The second year I got one tomatoe plant from Home Depot called Compact and planted it.
+They died, and when one of them was able to have a fruit, the skin spilt in the heat and ants came and covered them.
+The second year I got one tomato plant from Home Depot called Compact and planted it.
 It was terrible, it would not grow or fruit.
 This year I have planted seeds as follows:

 Seeds of Change beef steak tomato seeds